DavidJKTofan/davidjktofan.me/content/post/job-opportunities/index.md

 I wish you – or whoever is looking for a job – all the best and may you stay positive, and stay healthy!

+## European Union (EU)

+On a side note, the European Union (EU) tries to make it easier for European citizens to share their ideas, concerns, and opinions related to the future of Europe: [Conference on the Future of Europe](https://futureu.europa.eu/?locale=en)

+_The Conference on the Future of Europe is a unique and timely opportunity for European citizens to debate on Europe’s challenges and priorities._

 ## Disclaimer